everestso/everestso/README.md

 * Controlled or narrowly bounded narratives: **"This is how it is!!!"**
 * Limited exposure to alternative viewpoints: **"Stick to your own!"**
 * Strongly enforced social roles, norms, or hierarchies: **"This is who you are!"**
+* Squelching, marginalizing, or co-opting internal voices within the community to maintain control and limit dissent.

 Perspective broadening introduces new ways of seeing that: